 As the series progresses, we’ll meet other recognisable characters, too, both from the Robin Hood mythos, and from other legends.
 Each will be familiar, yet unique; people you know, yet don’t know.

 If creators aren’t offering anything new to a gender-flipped character (whether it be boy to girl, or girl to boy), they must ask themselves why they are doing it, at all.
 Consumers want to be surprised, and entertained.
 I know I do.
 Creating Robyn has been one of the most gratifying projects to date, and I look forward to many more adventures with her.

 I’ll leave you with another quote from Starburst Magazine:

 “[Robyn] takes an old idea and makes it new.
 It subverts our expectations and demands that we re-think our assumptions.”

-Robyn is currently raising funds on Kickstarter for printing.
-The campaign is fully funded, and is now into stretch goals.
+Robyn raised funds on Kickstarter for printing.
+The campaign was fully funded, and we hit several stretch goals.

 As well as comics, Simon writes plays, poetry, (award winning) film scripts.
 He also acts, directs and produces films, too, because why have any spare time…